-If (as recommended) you've been using p4 verify -u to generate and store MD5 signatures for your versioned files as part of your backup routine, you can run p4 verify on the server after restoration to reassure yourself that your restoration was successful.
+If (as recommended) you've been using p4 verify as part of your backup routine, you can run p4 verify on the server after restoration to reassure yourself that your restoration was successful.

 If you have any difficulties restoring your system after a crash, contact Perforce Technical Support for assistance.